yashsahugtx/skype-docs/Skype/Skype-For-Business-Uris/SfBMobileURI.md

   - `term = 1*ALPHA`
   - `condition = 1*ALPHA`

+> [!NOTE]
->Note: If required parameters are missing or have invalid values, a 400 (bad request error) will be returned.
+> If required parameters are missing or have invalid values, a 400 (bad request error) will be returned.
 Any additional/unknown parameters will be ignored.

 ## Operations